We spent a day in a half in the Windy City last week, where we racked up meals & sampled vegan food Chicago.

 (Side note: I don’t really get spring lettuce mix on nachos.
 Not only is that never anyone’s favorite nacho topping, it’s also impossible to scoop onto a chip.
 It’s cheap, I suppose.)

-I noticed our dinner order coming out of the kitchen, and then the waiter dropped the plates off at a different table and scooted right back into the kitchen.
-There wasn’t any staff in the main part of the restaurant or behind the counter, and I wasn’t sure if that couple had happened to order the same thing.
+I noticed our dinner order coming out of the kitchen.
+Then the waiter dropped the plates off at a different table and scooted right back into the kitchen.
+There wasn’t any staff in the main part of the restaurant or behind the counter.
+And I wasn’t sure if that couple had happened to order the same thing.